In a nutshell, margin trading means buying securities with borrowed money.

 Margin accounts allow you to borrow money against the value of the securities in your account.
 For example, if you have $2,500 in a margin account, you could use additional margin funds of up to $7,500 supplied by Webull, to purchase $10,000 worth of stock.

 It provides the opportunity to leverage your investment to potentially increase your return.
-At the same time, it has the risks of magnifying your losses.
+At the same time, it presents the risk of magnifying your losses.

 When you sign up to buy and sell stocks on Webull, you will not be charged any commission.
 There are also no minimum account requirements or account maintenance fees, making Webull one of the lowest cost brokers out there today.

-A Webull individual margin account allows you to borrow and trade up to 3 times the amount in your cash fund.
+A Webull individual margin account allows you to borrow and trade up to 3 times your account equity.

 For example, if you have $2,500 in a margin account, you could use additional margin funds of up to $7,500 supplied by Webull, to purchase $10,000 worth of stock.